-The contents of this paragraph constitute a BGR under section 76P and relate to the definition of "gross income" in section 1.
+The contents of this paragraph constitute a BGR under section 89 of the Tax Administration Act, 2011 and relate to the definition of the term "gross income" in section 1(1).
 This BGR applies with effect from the commencement of years of assessment ending on or after 31 December 2008 and will apply for an indefinite period.